SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Technical 3D
 Advantages: None
-Disadvantages: Achilles’ Heel: Low Gravity (R3), +1 to all Agility diﬃculties in a gravities of 1 g or less
+Disadvantages: Achilles’ Heel: Low Gravity (R3), +1 to all Agility difficulties in a gravities of 1 g or less
 Special Abilities: Hardiness (R4, cost 4), +4 to damage resistance totals
 Move: 10